Get more organic search traffic for your Shopify store

 What you want me to code??
 No, I don’t expect you to code.

-Ask your theme developer to help or hit me up.
+Ask your theme developer to help.

 I can’t tell you the exact code unfortunately since many themes have product images in different classes or they are in different locations in your Shopify liquid files.